sams96/sams96.github.io/_drafts/minor-planets.md

 to Pan-STARRS which has a \SI{3.2}{\degree} field of view with
 \SI{1}{\arcsecond} pixel scale \citep{jones2009}.
-This should allow the LSST to detect many more solar system objects and detect potentially hazardous objects significantly earlier than Pan-STARRS.\@</p>
+This should allow the LSST to detect many more solar system objects and detect potentially hazardous objects significantly earlier than Pan-STARRS.\@

-<p>Follow up observations are also often made with more general use observatories,
-depending on the interest in the object discovered.
+Follow up observations are also often made with more general use observatories, depending on the interest in the object discovered.
 For example the object 1I/2017~U1, or \okina{}Oumuamua, was discovered in 2017 by Robert Weryk with Pan-STARRS.\@